willfurnass/sheffield_hpc/sharc/software/libs/cuda.rst

 - Load the ``nvidia`` kernel module;
 - Create several *device nodes* in ``/dev/``.

-The NVIDIA device driver is currently version 384.81.
+The NVIDIA device driver is currently version 390.30.

 CUDA 9.1.85
 ^^^^^^^^^^^

 #.
 Installed with :download:`install.sh </sharc/software/install_scripts/libs/CUDA/install.sh>` with ``9.1.85_387.26`` as the sole argument.
+   This installs the toolkit and three NVIDIA-recommended patches.
 #. :download:`Modulefile </sharc/software/modulefiles/libs/CUDA/9.1.85/binary>` was installed as ``/usr/local/modulefiles/libs/CUDA/9.1.85/binary``

 CUDA 8.0.44